 Captive offshoring is the process of establishing a foreign subsidiary in an offshore location.
 This means that the offshore unit is still part of the company despite its distance from the headquarters.

 In this model, the offshore staff is an extension of the main company’s workforce, hence the main company has direct administrative control over the unit as well as having a hand in the recruitment process.

 Captive Offshoring vs Offshore Outsourcing: The Correct Comparison

 Taking advantage of offshore services can result in numerous benefits, which include: tax reductions, increased efficiency, access to international talent, and access to more profitable business environments.

 Choosing the correct model for your company is vital to the maximization of the benefits that this strategy offers.
 However, finding out which offshore model is objectively better, is a near-impossible task.
-Which is why the next best thing is to pinpoint the specific situations that each business model shines at.
+This is why the next best thing is to pinpoint the specific situations that each business model shines.

 Ideal Conditions for Offshore Outsourcing

 Offshore outsourcing is the ideal model when there isn’t much work to be offshored.
 SLAs work best when they are clear and simple.
 These agreements are the only means of quality control that a client company has in terms of offshore outsourcing, which is why everything hinges on their flawless execution.

 The outsourcing model also works well for companies that are following a tight schedule since it can be implemented relatively quickly.
 Since this model engages the services of already established third party providers, the costs of the initial set-up are minor compared to the alternative model.

 Finally, this model is quite suitable for temporary set-ups thanks to how easy it is to include a termination clause in the contract; allowing companies to shut down their offshore units without paying severance fees and other infrastructure expenses.